erwinsmit/blog/src/pages/speed-up-your-sitecore-react-implementation/index.md

 import "expose-loader?exposes=ClientX!../src/components";
 ```

 React & ReactDOM are exposed to the window object and src/components refers to a entrypoint for all the components used within the sitecore rendering.
-That entrypoint is usually build up with a lot of imports and exports:
+That entrypoint is usually built up with a lot of imports and exports:
 ```javascript
 import SearchResults from './30_Organisms/Blog/BlogPostsOverview';
 import SearchBox from './30_Organisms/SearchBox/container';